 Clap your hands and sing along to favorites at “Holiday Pops Spectacular: A 1940s Radio Christmas” on Saturday, Dec.
 5, and Sunday, Dec.
 6 at New Albany’s Paul W. Ogle Cultural and Community Center.
 Join the orchestra, band, and choirs from IUS as they perform carols and traditional holiday favorites.
 And, Santa Claus will be there, too!

 Jeffersonville brings a small slice of the Big Apple to downtown.
-The corner of Market and Spring Streets is transformed into a “little Rockefeller Center” community ice skating rink.
-From late November to mid-January, ice skate, sip coffee and hot chocolate, and shop in “hipstoric” Jeffersonville’s boutiques, art galleries, and specialty shops.
+The corner of Market and Spring Streets are transformed into a “little Rockefeller Center” community ice skating rink.
+From late November to mid-January, ice skate, sip coffee and hot chocolate and shop in “hipstoric” Jeffersonville’s boutiques, art galleries, and specialty shops.

 (photo courtesy of The News and Tribune)

 Downtown New Albany holds its annual “Holiday Fest and Jingle Walk” on Saturday, Nov.
 28. This event includes holiday-themed activities at the YMCA, a scavenger hunt, wine tastings, and specials at New Albany’s chic downtown shops and restaurants.
 Round out the festive evening with the Christmas tree lighting in Bicentennial Park, and sing carols—just like families do in their own home.

 Visit our calendar for a complete list of holiday events.